zenotech/netcdf-c/docs/compression.md

 1. The ./configure flag --with-compression=c1,c2,...cn
    must be used and the name of the desired compression algorithm (e.g. bzip2) must appear as one of the comma separated ci.
-2. The library for the compression algorithm must be accessible, typically thru the *LDFLAGS* and *CPPFLAGS* environment variables.
+2. The library for each of the compression algorithms must be accessible, typically thru the *LDFLAGS* and *CPPFLAGS* environment variables.

 If *--with-compression* is not specified, then it defaults to zip only.
+Using --with-compression=all will cause a default set of compression algorithms to be used.

 ## Cmake
-1. The flag *-DCOMPRESSION=c1,c2,...cn*
+1. The flag *-DWITH_COMPRESSION=c1,c2,...cn*
    must be used and the name of the desired compression algorithm (e.g. bzip2) must appear as one of the comma separated ci.
 2. The library for the compression algorithm must be accessible.
    Typically, the flag *-DCMAKE_PREFIX_PATH=...* is used to specify these libraries.

-If *-DCOMPRESSION* is not specified, then it defaults to zip only.
+If *-DWITH_COMPRESSION* is not specified, then it defaults to zip only.
+Using -DWITH_COMPRESSION=all will cause a default set of compression algorithms to be used.